Close

 1. Vitamin E Overdose: Almonds are one of the best sources of vitamin E, providing 48% of the recommended intake in just 1 ounce.
 Other food consumed during pregnancy like green leafy vegetables and fruits also contains substantial amounts of vitamin E. Too much vitamin E consumption can lead to blurred vision, headaches, and diarrhoea.

-Best Ways to Consume Almonds
+Ways to Consume Almonds in Pregnancy

 Almond milk during pregnancy